FIDL versioning

 • The presence of error syntax on a method

 To replace an element at version N, annotate the old definition with @available(replaced=N) and the new definition with @available(added=N).
-For example, here is how you change an enum from strict to flexible:
+For example, here is how you change the value of a constant:

 @available(replaced=5)